-Constant thirst and frequent urination are two of the most common diabetes signs caused by too much sugar in your blood.
+Constant thirst and frequent urination are two of the most common diabetes signs caused by too much sugar in the bloodstream.

-Your kidneys need to work harder to filter out the sugar, and then they also pull more fluids from your tissues, which is why you have to go to the bathroom more often than usual.
+The kidneys need to work harder to filter out the sugar, and then they also pull more fluids from the body tissues, which is why we have to go to the bathroom more often than usual.

-Thirst is your body’s way of telling you it needs to replenish the liquids it’s losing.
-If you don’t drink enough fluids, you can dehydrate.
+Thirst is the body’s way of telling us it needs to replenish the liquids it’s losing.
+If we don’t drink enough fluids, we can become dehydrated.

-Fatigue is another sign that your blood sugar isn’t under control.
-When sugar stays in your bloodstream instead of being sent to your body’s cells, your muscles don’t get the needed fuel to use as energy.
+Fatigue is another sign that the blood sugar isn’t under control.
+When sugar stays in the bloodstream instead of being sent to the body’s cells, the muscles don’t get the needed fuel to use as energy.

-You might feel only a little tired, or your fatigue might be so bad that you need a nap.
+We might feel only a little tired, or the fatigue might be so bad that we need a nap.

 Sometimes people with diabetes feel especially tired after eating a big meal.

 Feeling dizzy or shaky can often be a sign of low blood sugar or hypoglycemia.

-Because your brain needs glucose to function, a drop in blood sugar can be dangerous and life-threatening if you don’t address it!
+Because the brain needs glucose to function, a drop in blood sugar can be dangerous and life-threatening if it is not addressed!

-A glass of fruit juice can bring up your blood sugar in the short term.
+A glass of fruit juice can bring up the blood sugar in the short term.

-But if you’re regularly feeling shaky, talk to your doctor.
-You may need to adjust your medications or diet.
+But if we regularly feeling shaky, we should talk to our doctor.
+We may need to adjust our medications or diet.

-If you have high blood pressure as well as diabetes, the two conditions can damage the kidneys’ ability to filter wastes and fluid over time.
+If we have high blood pressure as well as diabetes, the two conditions can damage the kidneys’ ability to filter wastes and fluid over time.

-As water builds up in your body, your hands and feet may swell, a warning sign that you may have kidney disease.
-You can preserve the kidney function you have by taking your diabetes and blood pressure medicines as prescribed.
+As water builds up in our bodies, our hands and feet may swell, a warning sign that we may have kidney disease.

 Diet changes may help.
-Work with a nutritionist to keep your blood sugar under control.
+Work with a nutritionist to keep the blood sugar levels under control.

 - Numbness or tingling